celtan/celtan.github.io/_posts/2021-06-19-gitpages-with-jekyll-minimal-mistakes.md

 # restart your terminal session
 ```
-3. Check [GitPages Dependencies](https://pages.github.com/versions/) to obtain the version of Ruby plus other Gems to install
+3. Check [GitPages Dependencies](https://pages.github.com/versions/) to obtain the version of Ruby plus other Gem dependencies

 ```bash
 # as of 19/06/2021 the  ruby version required is 2.7.3
 rbenv install 2.7.3